Shxmeem/project/index.md

 | **Total** | **80** | **100%** |

 **Interpretation:**
-A large majority have experienced UPI failures, indicating a common operational issue.
+A large majority (83.75%) have experienced UPI failures, indicating a common operational issue.
+Only 16.25% have never faced a failure, highlighting the prevalence of technical glitches in the UPI ecosystem.

 ---